 While summer officially ends in September, there are plenty of people who enjoy camping, hiking and other outdoor activities well into the fall.
 Coming into contact with poison ivy, poison oak, or poison sumac, however, can put a damper on all of the fun.

-It might be hard to avoid these poisonous plants altogether, but there are a few key things you should learn about identifying them, limiting your exposure, and applying effective treatment.
+It might be hard to avoid these poisonous plants altogether, but it’s a good idea to learn a few key ways to identify them, limit your exposure, and apply effective treatment.

 How can you tell poisonous plants apart?

 Most of us have heard the expression: “Leaves of three, let it be.”
-That is certainly good advice when it comes to poisonous plants, but what do poison ivy, sumac, and oak actually look like, and can that expression always be trusted?
+That’s good advice when it comes to poisonous plants, but what do poison ivy, sumac, and oak actually look like, and can you always trust that adage?

-Poison oak is rarely found in Wisconsin, but it’s not an impossibility.
-Its leaves closely resemble oak leaves and while it usually has three leaflets, there can be as many as seven in each grouping.
+Poison oak is rarely found in Wisconsin, but it’s not impossible to find it here.
+Its leaves closely resemble oak leaves.
+While it usually has three leaflets, it can have as many as seven in each grouping.
 Leaves also have deep tooth-like edges around the perimeter.

 How can I protect myself against poisonous plants?

 “Your best defense is knowing how to spot each plant before you come into contact with it,” said Dr. Zachary Baeseman, Family Medicine Physician and Associate Medical Director at ThedaCare.
 “If you’re not sure whether something is poisonous, but it has three leaves, err on the side of caution.”

 - Applying a barrier cream to your skin before you go out into the woods